tangrs/ndless-elfloader/README.md

 Compile the source and copy load.tns to your calculator.
 Run it and it will install the hook.

-Make sure to only run the hook once per reboot or else it'll leak memory (TODO: fix)

 This hook will run before Ndless's program loader and load ELF files if it encounters them.
 Your normal Ndless programs will continue to work.

 ## How do I develop apps to work on this?